The Misery Index (game show): Bonus Round: Margin of Misery

 The contestant guesses by moving a range finder on a sliding scale, attempting to cover the actual rating, and has 10 seconds to lock in a guess on each story.
 He/she may choose one Tenderloin teammate for assistance.
 Before the third story is revealed, the other three Tenderloins join the contestant onstage to provide moral support.

-The maximum potential winnings total is $35,500, obtained by guessing correctly in each of the first two rounds, winning $4,000 for an exact guess in the third, and successfully covering the actual Index rating of all three stories in the bonus round.
+The maximum potential winnings total in a standard game is $35,500, obtained by guessing correctly in each of the first two rounds, winning $4,000 for an exact guess in the third, and successfully covering the actual Index rating of all three stories in the bonus round.
 On December 23, 2020, the final episode of season two was called a holiday special where the third story of the bonus round yielded $25,000.
-The contestant that reached that round, Buddy, had played a perfect game and won all three bonus round stories resulting in a grand total of $53,500.
+The contestant that reached that round, Buddy, had played a perfect game and won all three bonus round stories, resulting in a grand total of $53,500.